Q. What are capital credits?

 Q. How do we decide how much in capital credits each member is allocated?

-A. The amount of capital credits is assigned to members based on how much electricity they used during the year the margins were earned.
-(Note: members in rate classes 6, 8, and 9 are not currently allocated credits.)
+A. The amount of capital credits is assigned to members based on how much electricity they used during the year the margins were earned, and whether their sales price per KWH was higher than costs per KWH.

 Q. Do members earn capital credits every year?